Le Pen warns France at risk of 'social explosion' over pensions reform

 Paris (AFP) – French far-right leader Marine Le Pen warned Tuesday that President Emmanuel Macron was pushing the country to the verge of a "social explosion" with his highly contested pensions reform.

-"Consciously the government is creating all the conditions for a social explosion, as if they were looking for that," Le Pen told AFP in an interview, adding that she would not help "extinguish the fire" of public anger over the legislation.
+"Consciously, the government is creating all the conditions for a social explosion, and it was foreseeable for months, as if they were looking for that," Le Pen told AFP in an interview.

 Speaking at her parliamentary office, Le Pen said she had told Prime Minister Elisabeth Borne last September that she would not try to rein in her supporters if Macron forced the changes through parliament without a vote, as he decided to do last Thursday.